 In this paper, we now explore the use of computational optimization to "discover", via inverse design, a novel distributed metallic track arrangement that produces the same effect as a Lenz lens.
-The computational procedure will aim to maximize the magnetic field flux (i.e. the lensing effect) in the sample and at the same time aim for a flux distribution that is as constant as possible.
+The computational procedure will aim to maximise the magnetic field flux (i.e., the lensing effect) in the sample, and at the same time, aim for a flux distribution that is as constant as possible.
 As will be shown, these two requirements are in conflict, so a supervisor will have to balance these requirements depending on the application.
-Furthermore, the design will depart considerably from the Lenz lens topology and may require additional constraints to ensure manufacturability.
+Furthermore, the design will depart considerably from the Lenz lens topology, and may require additional constraints to ensure manufacturability.

-1.2 Topology optimization
+55 1.2 Topology Optimization

-Topology optimization has been used in various fields for inverse material design, such as for acoustics (Dühring et al., 2008), mechanical structures (Bendsøe and Kikuchi, 1988), electromagnetics (Sigmund and Hougaard, 2008), thermodynamics (Gersborg-Hansen et al., 2006), fluidics (Zhou and Li, 2008), and permanent magnetic systems (Lee and Yoo, 2010), to name a few.
+Topology optimization has been used in various fields for inverse material design, such as for acoustics (Dühring et al. (2008)), mechanical structures (Bendsøe et al. (1988)), electromagnetics (Sigmund et al. (2008)), thermodynamics (Gersborg-Hansen et al. (2006)), fluidics (Zhou et al. (2008)), and permanent magnetic system (Lee et al. (2010)) to name a few.

-In the field of electromagnetics, topology optimization has been explored for applications such as photonic crystals (Sigmund and Hougaard, 2008), dielectric clocks (Deng and Korvink, 2018), beam splitters (Piggott et al., 2015), antennas (Zhou et al., 2010), surface plasmonics (Andkjær et al., 2010), and more.
+In the field of electromagnetics, topology optimization has been explored for applications such as photonic crystals (Sigmund et al. (2008)), dielectric clocks (Deng et al. (2018)), beam splitters (Piggott et al. (2015)), antennas (Zhou et al. (2010)), surface plasmonics (Andkjær et al. (2010)), and more.
 In most of these cases, the electrical permittivities and magnetic permeabilities of the material were used as a function of space to obtain a material distribution.

-However, in surface plasmonics (Andkjær et al., 2010) and antenna design (Zhou et al., 2010), the conductivity value of the material was used to realize the desired structures.
+However, in surface plasmonics (Andkjær et al. (2010)), and antenna design (Zhou et al. (2010)), the conductivity value of the material was used to realize the desired structures.
 For the excitation of surface plasmons, the frequency of operation was in the THz range, for which the normal component of the electric field on any boundary is negligible, and the metal domain can be truncated by applying a perfectly electric conductor boundary condition (PEC).
-When considering metals in the radio and microwave range (3 MHz-300 GHz), it can no longer be considered a PEC due to the skin depth effect, for which the current penetrates up to a certain thickness of the metal before it decays completely.
+When considering metals in the radio and microwave range (3 MHz-300 GHz), it can no longer be considered as a PEC due to the skin depth effect, for which the current penetrates up to a certain thickness of the metal before it decays completely.

-Aage et al. (2010) introduced a method to implement impedance boundary conditions (IBCs) for the inverse material design of metals in the microwave range which takes the skin depth effect into account.
+Aage et al. (2010), introduced a method to implement impedance boundary conditions (IBC) for the inverse material design of metals in the microwave range which takes the skin depth effect in to account.
 During the post-processing, they used the PEC condition on the metal's boundaries for the verification of the results.

 For our problem formulation, we chose the conductivity function as a material property in the domain rather than on the boundary.
-The conductivity range between which the material property is interpolated was of the order of $10^7$ , which is similar to the ratio of the conductivity of copper (Cu) and that of free space.
+The conductivity range between which the material property is interpolated was in the order of 10^7 , which is similar to the ratio of the conductivity of Copper (Cu) and that of free space.
 Since the free space conductivity was set close to zero rather than exactly zero, it forced some portion of the current to be normal at the boundary of free space before it decays.
 This imitates the behaviour of an IBC, which is then used to generate the material design.
-For post-processing, the IBC was imposed on the boundaries of the optimized lens (OL) geometries to measure the actual enhancement of the magnetic field.
+For post processing, the IBC was imposed on the boundaries of the Optimized Lens (OL) geometries to measure the actual enhancement of the magnetic field.